 Welcome to Siena!

-Siena – Why visit
+Why visit Siena?

 The Town Hall, as well as the Duomo of Siena, were built during the Council of the Nine (1286-1355), which was the greatest economic and cultural splendour of Siena.
-From the courtyard of the Town Hall leads to the Civic Museum and the Torre del Mangia, on top of which, climbed the 500 steps, you can enjoy a splendid view of the city.
+From the courtyard of the Town Hall you are lead to the Civic Museum and the Torre del Mangia, on top of which, climbed the 500 steps, you can enjoy a splendid view of the city.

 Where to Stay?

-How to get there
+How to get to Siena

 While I visited by car this time round, I do recommend public transport to get to Siena, as it is very easy, cheaper and less of a headache with parking.
 The city itself is easily done on foot and when you are ready to leave, you can take the train back to Florence and use a car hire from there.
 Normally car hires are cheaper when booked in bigger cities.

 The following are indications from Florence, as it is the biggest city in Tuscany, with the closest airport to the city, but rest assured that you can get to Siena by bus or train from Rome, Pisa, Perugia, and many other parts of Italy.
 There are only regional trains to and from Siena.
 You can take the high speed train to Florence from all major cities (read more) and take the regional to Siena.

 From Florence, take the A1 and exit at Firenze Certosa.
 Take the Florence-Siena junction and in about 30 minutes you are in Siena.